Piano trio: The role of the three instruments

 The piano trios of the Classical era are dominated by the piano part.
 The piano is so central in Haydn's trios that they are nicknamed "accompanied sonatas".
 The violin plays the melody only a certain amount of the time, and when it does, is often doubled by the piano.
 The cello part is very much subordinated, usually just doubling the bass line in the piano.
 It is thought that this practice was related to the sonority of the instruments of Haydn's day: the piano was fairly weak and "tinkling" in tone, and benefited from the tonal strengthening of other instruments.
 Mozart's five late trios (K. 496 etc.) are generally felt to mark the assured arrival of the form, attentive to balanced voices and three-part dialogue.

 Beethoven's trios continued the compositional objectives inaugurated by Mozart.
 The new idea of equality was never implemented completely; the extent to which it is realized varies from one composition to the next, as well as among movements within a single composition.

 Authentic performances of earlier trios are now done on period instruments.

 Other combinations

-Some rather rare combinations of instruments have nonetheless inspired a few outstanding works.
+Some rather rare combinations of instruments have nonetheless inspired a few significant works.